nltp-ashes/Western-Goods/README.md

 ### KNOWN ISSUES

 - Stutters may occur when the game spawns in new NPCs;
-- Traders with EUR/USD trade system must have section names matching their character ID in order to be recognized as a trader.

 **Note :** If you have issues, check the list of common issues (and their associated solutions) on [page 5 of the comments](https://www.moddb.com/mods/stalker-anomaly/addons/western-goods/page/5#8515571).